chankrrn/WRO-FE-YBR/elec/elec_README.md

 This document describes the complete electrical and sensing architecture of the **YBR-SUNFLOWER WRO 2026 Future Engineers robot**, including the power system, controllers, communication interfaces, sensors, physical sensor placement, wiring, calibration and initialization methods, development iterations, failure modes, reliability decisions, and final electrical configuration.

-The purpose of this document is not only to identify the components used in the robot, but also to explain:

-- why each electrical and sensing component was selected,
-- how power is generated, regulated, and distributed,
-- how current demand influenced the power architecture,
-- why different sensors are used for different types of information,
-- why each sensor is placed in its final physical position,
-- how the sensors are calibrated or initialized,
-- what electrical and sensing problems were discovered during development,
-- how testing changed the final architecture,
-- what failure modes were considered,
-- how electrical, mechanical, and software decisions affect one another,
-- and how the final system can be reproduced.
+The purpose of this document is not only to identify the components used in the robot, but also to explain why each electrical and sensing component was selected, how power is generated, regulated, and distributed, how current demand influenced the power architecture, why different sensors are used for different types of information, why each sensor is placed in its final physical position, how the sensors are calibrated or initialized, what electrical and sensing problems were discovered during development, how testing changed the final architecture, what failure modes were considered, how electrical, mechanical, and software decisions affect one another, and how the final system can be reproduced.

 ---